 Creativity tends to be associated with the right-hemisphere of the neo-cortex.
 It is considered to be a feminine energy because it is receptive.
 Inspiration cannot be forced.
 There is a beautiful, surrendered, allowing and channeling energy to it.

-At one point, I made the connection that it was the feminine attributes and values that were being disrespected by society and had been relegated to the back of the bus.
-Emotional intelligence, creativity, etc., for example, generally speaking, are not taught in school.
+At one point, I made the connection that it was “the feminine” that was being disrespected by society and had been relegated to the back of the bus.
+Emotional intelligence, for example, generally speaking, is not taught in school.
 It was believed that reading, writing, and arithmetic (those things that are visible) were the keys to success.
 These attributes were considered primary.
 The arts, emotions, etc. were considered to be secondary – almost frivolous in a way.

 The mind is considered to be “masculine” and the heart is considered “feminine.”
 Feelings are considered “feminine.”
 Ironically, it is estimated that 95-98% of decision-making happens on a subconscious, emotional level.
 Our imagination and our feelings are internal and, as such, invisible.
 These parts of the brain are atrophied or underdeveloped in many through inadequate use.
 In fact, society has become disorientated for failure to respect the feminine – inside all of us.

 If you are not where you want to be, it’s not because you are unintelligent.
 It’s likely because “you don’t know what you don’t know.”
-I teach what I teach because it is not covered in school.
-It is what I wish I knew — so much earlier!
-I’m here to help you step up into your potential.
-If you are ready to commit to your happiness and take action, book a session.
+I teach what I teach because it is not covered in school – not even in business schools.
+It is what I wish I knew earlier.
+I’m here to help you step up into your potential, with less risk and with more ease.